harrisonfwest/HI-MaNGA-Research/README.md

 More information about the MaNGA (Mapping Nearby Galaxies at Apache Point Observatory) survey, part of the Sloan Digital Sky Survey, can be found on the [MaNGA section of the SDSS website](https://www.sdss4.org/surveys/manga/).

+The counter rotating galaxy data is from [Zhou et. al (2022)](https://ui.adsabs.harvard.edu/abs/2022MNRAS.515.5081Z/abstract).
+Using the [TOPCAT software](https://www.star.bris.ac.uk/~mbt/topcat/), I combined the misaligned galaxies from the counter-rotating data, the original HI-MaNGA DR4 data, and [Pipe3D](https://www.sdss4.org/dr17/manga/manga-data/manga-pipe3d-value-added-catalog/) data files, matching their MaNGA IDs.

 My code can be found in the `S26_Thesis-Code.ipynb` Jupyter Notebook.
 The galaxy spectra can be found in the `Spectra` folder.
 The `Data` directory folder contains many iterations of my cross-matched galaxy data, though the most current version is `HIMaNGADR4Cross_sampgalMA.fits`.

-The counter rotating galaxy data is from [Zhou et. al (2022)](https://ui.adsabs.harvard.edu/abs/2022MNRAS.515.5081Z/abstract).
-Using the [TOPCAT software](https://www.star.bris.ac.uk/~mbt/topcat/), I combined the misaligned galaxies from the counter-rotating data, the original HI-MaNGA DR4 data, and [Pipe3D](https://www.sdss4.org/dr17/manga/manga-data/manga-pipe3d-value-added-catalog/) data files, matching their MaNGA IDs.
+The file `HI_Profile_Asymmetry.py` is a script I wrote to analyze galaxy spectra, analytically determining where the edges of the galaxy are along the velocity axis.
+This is essentially a generic one-dimensional edge-detection script.

 The survival analysis code used (`survival_analysis.py`) is from [the repository of David Stark](https://github.com/dvstark/survival) at the Space Telescope Science Institute (STScI).
 My repository contains an example of this code's usage: the code